Toyota to build $1.6 billion U.S. plant with rival Mazda: source

 Trump in January criticized Toyota for importing cars to the United States from Mexico.
 The Republican president also threatened to impose a hefty fee on Toyota if it were to build Corolla cars for the U.S. market at a plant in Mexico.

-"Toyota Motor said will build a new plant in Baja, Mexico, to build Corolla cars for U.S. NO WAY!
-Build plant in U.S. or pay big border tax," Trump said in a post on Twitter.

 But since January, Trump has praised Toyota for its U.S. investments.
-Toyota said in January it plans to invest $10 billion in the United States over the next five years to meet demand.
+Toyota said in January it planned to invest $10 billion in the United States over the next five years to meet demand.

 Last month, Trump complimented Toyota for completing its long-planned new North American headquarters in Texas.